GracieteDev/recipe-django/README.md

 ![Admin User Story 5Image](README_assets/images/Admin_stories/admin_delete_recipe_confirm.png)
 ![Admin User Story 6Image](README_assets/images/Admin_stories/recipe_deleted.png)

-- As an Admin I can log in to the admin panel using their credentials.
+I can access the admin panel so that I can manage recipes **AC1:** Admin can log in to the admin panel using their credentials.
+**AC2:** Upon successful login, admin is directed to the dashboard where they can manage recipes and site content.
+**AC3:** Incorrect login attempts are handled gracefully, displaying an error message and the opportunity to retry.
 - LOGIN
 ![Admin User Story 7 Image](README_assets/images/Admin_stories/django_admin_dashboard.png)

-- As an Admin I can Log out of the admin panel.
+I can Logout of the admin panel so that I can disconnect from the website securely **AC1:** A log-out option is clearly accessible from anywhere within the admin panel.
+**AC2:** Selecting the log-out option immediately ends the admin session.
+**AC3:** Upon logging out, the admin is redirected to the login page, ensuring they are fully disconnected.

 - LOGOUT
 ![Admin User Story 8 Image](README_assets/images/Admin_stories/admin_logout_.png)